Who we are

 With an online blog and email group, our members have 24-hour access to reviews, interviews with authors, giveaways and the romance reader community.
 We also connect with readers via Facebook, Twitter and Goodreads.

 We also arrange one-off author events around the country.
 See our Events page for details.
 Our members have the freedom and opportunity to organise events they want to attend.

 Each year our membership nominate and vote on the Australian Romance Reader Awards, where we recognise excellence in romance fiction.
 This is a reader’s choice awards program.
-Awards are given out at the annual ARRA Awards Dinner, a glittering event where our members can share a meal with guest authors was held on 30 April 2022
+Our annual ARRA Awards Dinner, a glittering event where members share a meal with guest authors was held on 30 April 2022

 Every year the ARRA Executive Committee presents a report to members outlining the events and activities of the previous 12 months.
 You can find our annual reports here: